Vector Theory of Gravity: quantum and classical effects, renormalization: Renormalizability

-where $g^{\mu\nu}$ is the metrical tenser of Minkowsky space.
-Under this change, the integral still remains divergent, and it is necessary to introduce threshold cut-off.
-However, in contrast to the general relativity theory, vector theory of gravitation must be referred to the renormalizable theories.
-The complete proof of the renormalizability of vector gravitational interactions is beyond the scope of this article, but if we accept the possibility of existence of negative energy states on quantum level, it becomes practically identical to the proof of renormalizability of quantum electrodynamics.
-We can show that according to the classification \cite{16} vector gravitational interactions can be referred to the class of renormalizable interactions meeting the condition of necessary dimension of constant of maximal index of vertex $\omega_i\leq 0$, for the field of spin 1.
+We can show that according to the classification \cite{4} vector gravitational interactions can be referred to the class of renormalizable interactions meeting the condition of necessary dimension of constant of maximal index of vertex $\omega_i\leq 0$, for the field of spin $1$.

-Therefore, as the theory is renormalizable, we can eliminate the integral divergence and make the elements of the process independent of cut-off value using the procedure of subtraction.
-Besides, because of the sign (\ref{51}) this process occurs with the energy absorption, but not generation.

-Thus, in the framework of vector theory of gravitation the cut-off threshold for negative energy gravitons is lacking.
-In virtue of the theory renormalizability, all foregoing arguments can be applied, if we change the photon pair to electron-positive pair or any other reasonable particles of spin 1/2, 0 or 1.
+The general formula for conditional degree of divergence $D$ of Feynman diagrams of quantum theory of gravitation in $d$ spacetime dimensions has the form of :

+where $P_e$ is the number of internal graviton lines, $E_e$ is the number of internal fermion lines, $n$ is the number of vertexes.
+For $d=4$ we get:

+It is obvious that $D$ does not depend on $n$, which is a necessary condition for renormalizability.

+Let us prove that quantum theory of gravitation is renormalizable in all orders of the perturbation theory.
+The proof is practically identical to the proof of renormalizability of quantum electrodynamics \cite{9,10}, and reproduce it in this article there is no need.